-*Data based on Bitcoin Prices on Coinbase.
-Pre-CNY Highs taken as average candle price up to 4 weeks before the New Year.
+*Data based on Bitcoin Prices on CoinGecko.
+Pre-CNY Highs taken as average candle price up to 7 days before the New Year.

-This period is a public holiday in China, as many employees travel back their home towns to celebrate with their families.
-With a population of 1.386 billion, this represents the largest short term migration in the world.
+This period is a public holiday in China, as many employees make the annual trip back to their hometowns to celebrate with their families.
+With a population of 1.386 billion, this represents the largest short-term migration in the world.
 All factories in China close during this period, with operations frozen for up to 2 weeks as logistics companies and suppliers slowly open up.
-Chinese New Year is also celebrated in other Asian countries such as Hong Kong, Singapore and Korea (Korean New Year).
+Chinese New Year is also celebrated in other Asian countries such as Hong Kong, Singapore, and Korea (Korean New Year).
 China will also be rolling out a feature allowing people to send red packets containing its digital currency eCNY/DCEP.
 However, it’s important to note that during this time cryptocurrency exchanges will still operate and facilitate trading around the clock.

 Market Makers on Holiday

-During Chinese New Year, market making operations will be limited in capacity.
+During the Chinese New Year, market-making operations will be limited in capacity.
 This leads to more volatile and less liquid markets.

 Cashing out for the New Year

 One of the possible reasons for the dip in Bitcoin prices is that people are “Cashing out” for the holidays.
-This is especially true in China because during the festival, lucky packets packed with cash are traditionally given out to children and the elderly.
-These “red packets” are meant to symbolise luck and prosperity, and is the only time giving cash is not taboo in China.
+This is especially true in China because, during the festival, lucky packets packed with cash are traditionally given out to children and the elderly.
+These “red packets” are meant to symbolise luck and prosperity and is the only time when giving cash is not taboo in China.